angelaliudr/RepData_PeerAssessment1/PA1_template.md

 ![plot of chunk hist-per-day](figure/hist-per-day-1.png)

-### Finally, compute the mean and median of the above total steps
+### Finally, compute the mean and median of the above total steps.

 ```r
 summary(per_day_total$sum)